Preventing Senior Falls Begins With Technology

 This is where sophisticated eCall technology, wearables, and motion and location sensors come in.

 Per Health Tech, there are new systems that, “Use a bevy of sensors, cameras and other analytical tools to capture a person’s movements and other potential warning signs so loved ones and care staff can keep watch with a user’s safety top of mind.”
+All help prevent falls.

 These devices can harvest tens of thousands of daily data points from residents.
 And importantly, they do it without being invasive.
 This allows residents to retain their dignity, confidence and privacy.